 But there’s certainly no shame in coming in second when your main competition boasts a whopping 165 million worldwide subscribers, and Apple Music still holds its own as a powerhouse music streamer.
 Home to more than 90 million songs (still besting Spotify’s 70 million), curated playlists, social listening tools, Apple exclusives, and quality features such as Dolby Atmos Spatial Audio and lossless audio, Apple Music shows no signs of giving up the fight.
 If you’re thinking of grabbing yourself a membership, we’ve broken down the fundamentals of the service to let you know what you can expect.

 Like Spotify, Apple Music offers millions of streaming songs on demand.
 It also blends your personal music catalog with on-demand streaming and live radio, all in one place.
-At the moment Apple offers a three-month free trial, and after the trial period, the service will cost you $10 per month for the Individual plan or $15 per month for a Family plan that accommodates up to six members.
-Students will pay $5 per month, while a new $5 “Voice” plan was just announced, which is supposedly designed to optimize the functions of the Siri voice assistant.
-Available in late October, it lacks premium features such as Spatial Audio, lossless audio, lyrics, and music videos, but the Voice plan may prove to be a desirable tier for no-nonsense subscribers.
+At the moment Apple offers a one-month free trial (or more, if you buy eligible audio devices), and after the trial period, the service will cost you $10 per month for the Individual plan or $15 per month for a Family plan that accommodates up to six members.
+Students will pay $6 per month, while a new “Voice” plan was announced last year and will run you $5 per month, which is designed to optimize the functions of the Siri voice assistant.
+Voice lacks premium features such as Spatial Audio, lossless audio, lyrics, and music videos, but the Voice plan may prove to be a desirable tier for no-nonsense subscribers.
 Lastly, Apple also offers a lesser-known annual plan for $99, which will save you $21 a year, and if you’re in the market for a new Apple device, like the new AirPods 3, you can get six months of Apple Music free.

 All of the tracks in the 90 million+ Apple Music catalog use the AAC format, a compressed, lossy file type that has significant technical advantages over the similar but older MP3.
 While these AAC files are good quality for most people, they’re not considered hi-res, nor are they “lossless,” which means that, in theory, they won’t sound as good as CD quality.
 To better compete with lossless music providers (outlined below), in June this year Apple roll out Spatial Audio with Dolby Atmos and lossless audio for no additional cost to subscribers.
 Apple’s entire library of more than 90 million songs has been remastered for the Atmos experience and made available in the Apple lossless format, which the company says is a reproduction that preserves the quality of the original recording.
 Keep in mind, however, that streaming lossless will take up significantly more data and more hard drive space when downloading, and there are some things you need to know to maximize the listening experience.